-- 10. When the thermostat has been satisfied, gas valve is deenergized. - 11.
+- 10. When the thermostat has been satisfied, gas valve is de-energized. - 11.
 The inducer motor is de-energized after a 30 second post purge. - 12.
 The circulating air blower will remain energized for approximately 120-150 seconds after the demand for heat is no longer present. - 13.
 Abnormal Conditions If a limit switch opens during heating operation the gas valve is de-energized immediately.
 The control de-energizes the induced draft motor and runs the indoor blower motor continuously while the limit switch is open.

-Cooling Mode
+2-Stage Cooling Mode

-- 1. On a call for cooling the thermostat closes, applying 24 VAC to the G & Y1 terminals on the control.
-This closes the compressor contactor and the compressor operates in 1st stage. - 2.
+- 1. On a call for cooling the thermostat closes, applying 24 VAC to the G, O and Y1 terminals on the control.
+This closes the compressor contactor, energizes the reversing valve, and the compressor operates on 1st stage. - 2.
 The control energizes the circulating blower to 1/3 of the selected airflow for approximately 30 seconds. - 3.
 The circulating blower will then ramp to approximately 3/4 of the selected airflow for another 30 seconds before adjusting to full airflow until the thermostat is satisfied. - 4.
-If the thermostat is not satisfied in the required time, based on the operation of the two-stage cooling thermostat, Y2 will energize and the compressor will run at second stage and the circulating blower will ramp up to high speed.
+If the thermostat is not satisfied in the required time, based on the operation of the two-stage cooling thermostat, Y2 will energize and the compressor will run at second stage.
 Refer to the thermostat installation instructions for the cooling profile. - 5.
-When the thermostat is satisfied, the G & Y terminals on the control board are de-energized opening the compressor contactor. - 6.
+When the thermostat is satisfied, the G, O and Y terminals on the control board are de-energized opening the compressor contactor, and de-energizing the reversing valve. - 6.
 The circulating air blower will operate at 1/2 of the selected speed for 60 seconds, and de-energize.